Maile Flanagan: Career

 In 2009, Flanagan provided the voice of Mother Aardvark in the third installment of Ice Age film series.
-Also in 2009, she appeared in Marc Webb's romantic comedy drama 500 Days of Summer.
+Also in 2009, she appeared in Marc Webb's romantic comedy drama 500 Days of Summer and Justin Tanner's play Voice Lessons.
 The following year, she lent her voice to Orangu-Tammy in the animated film Kung-Fu Magoo.

 From 2012, Flanagan starred as Terry Perry, principal of the Mission Creek High School in the Disney XD live-action comedy series Lab Rats, she was in the show for four seasons until it ended in 2016.
 She reprised the role again in the 2016 spinoff of the series called Lab Rats: Elite Force.
-She also had a recurring role as Connie in the third and fourth season of the Showtime comedy-drama TV series Shameless.
+She also had a recurring role as Connie in the third and fourth season of the Showtime comedy-drama TV series Shameless (2013–14).

+In February 2023, Flanagan appeared as Tina in the ABC sitcom Not Dead Yet, based on Alexandra Potter's 2020 novel Confessions of a Forty-Something F**k Up.
+She also provided the voice of Matt Hornsby in Royal Crackers, which ran on Adult Swim in April of that same year.

 Personal life

-Flanagan is a lesbian.
-In 2008, she married Lesa Hammett.
+Flanagan is openly a lesbian.
+She married Lesa Hammett in 2008.